rirwin/theft-market/README.md

 ![alt text](img/web_server.png "Web server details")

 The user is exposed to a simple (read-only) REST API for getting statistics about particular geographic areas.
 The REST call is handed to a combination of Apache (server), WSGI, and Flask.
 The [Flask](server/WebServer.py) has an instance to an object that handles calls to the [MySQL manager](common/DatabaseManager.py) and an instance to [HBase manager](common/HBaseManager.py).
 Apache runs multiple Flask threads, with each thread having its own MySQL and HBase manager.
 The Flask web server routes calls to functions in the [RestCallHandler](server/RestCallHandler.py).
+The RestCallHandler coordinates a combination of MySQL and HBase queries to rapidly answer the REST call (see the diagram above).
+The API is described below.

 ## REST API